Violence and Harassment in the Workplace - Working Late

 - Whenever possible, make sure workers are not working alone.

-- Provide a safe area(s) (that is lockable) that workers can easily and quickly enter in an emergency.
+- Provide lockable and safe area(s) with a peephole on the door that workers can easily and quickly enter in an emergency.

 - Make sure the workplace is brightly lit, including any outside areas such as parking lots or gas pumps.

-- To protect workers, consider providing convex safety mirrors so workers can see more of the workplace, bullet-resistant enclosures, alarm systems, panic buttons, global positioning systems (GPS) for drivers or delivery staff, and radios (also known as an "open mike switch").
+- To protect workers, consider providing convex safety mirrors so workers can see more of their surroundings, bullet-resistant enclosures, alarm systems, panic buttons, global positioning systems (GPS) for drivers or delivery staff, and radios.

 - Whenever possible, reduce risk factors such as working with money or other valuables.